 Through the Internet I found a guy nearby that sold custom stained glass panels and other items.
 With his input I designed some simple stained glass inserts for the vent openings in an Arts and Crafts style.
 The one for the master bedroom was pretty large compared to all the others which were a uniform size.
 After the panels were made by the guy's stained glass artist I installed them in the openings that were left after I removed the grills.

 Later on I went back and redid the molding around the doors in an Arts & Crafts style to incorporate the stained glass panels.
 This made them look like transom windows.
 I've still got to go back and do similar molding inside each of the four bedrooms.
-It just takes time and materials.
+It just takes time, materials and money.

 I guess this "fix" was so ugly that I didn't take any pictures of it.
 The few photos I do have were because it was in the background of a picture of the dogs.